-CloudWisdom’s Bill Analysis tool uncomplicates the task of tracking and budgeting your AWS Cloud spend.
-This tool reads the detailed billing data from your AWS account or consolidated billing family and breaks it down by cost allocation tags, services, and metadata.
+CloudWisdom’s Bill Analysis tool uncomplicates the task of tracking and budgeting your AWS or Azure Cloud spend.
+This tool reads the Cost Explorer data from your AWS or Azure account and breaks it down by cost allocation tags, services, and metadata.

 Budget Alerts can be set in the Bill Analysis tool using a combination of:

-Saved reports Send Daily Email Matching Conditions Read the guide on creating budget alerts before using this guide.
+Saved reports Send Daily Email Matching Conditions Read the guide on creating AWS Bill Analysis reports or creating Azure Bill Analysis reports

-To use the Bill Analysis tool, login to CloudWisdom and navigate to Cost Management > Bill Analysis.
+AWS Bill Analysis Report To use the AWS Bill Analysis tool, login to CloudWisdom and navigate to Cost Management > Bill Analysis.

 Create and Save a Monthly Total Cost Report Let’s say you want to explore a breakdown of your bill across AWS Availability Zones for the past month (30 days).
 How would you do that?